 App Engine bundled services in the Python 3 runtime

-To reduce migration effort and complexity, App Engine standard environment allows you to access many of App Engine bundled services and APIs in the Python 3 runtime, such as Memcache.
+To reduce migration effort and complexity, App Engine standard environment allows you to access many of legacy bundled services and APIs in the Python 3 runtime, such as Memcache.
 Your Python 3 app can call the bundled services APIs through language idiomatic libraries, and access the same functionality as on the Python 2 runtime.

 For the bundled services that are not available as separate products in Google Cloud, such as image processing, search, and messaging, you can use our suggested third-party providers or other workarounds.